One batter. One cake. Abracadabra. Three layers. It's a magic cake!

 - 30g Cocoa Powder

-- 1 - 2 tsp Icing Sugar, for dusting before serving
+- 1 - 2 teaspoon Icing Sugar, for dusting before serving

 a) If you prefer a richer chocolate flavour substitute some of the plain flour for more cocoa. b) Avoid over heating the milk and butter.
 If they feel hotter than lukewarm before they're added to the batter, dip the base of the pan into cold water.
 Avoid getting water inside the pan. c) Use utensils like a spatula or balloon whisk to incorporate the flour and milk to the batter.
 Electric beaters or stand mixers will create a cloud of flour and splatter the milk everywhere! d) The uncooked batter will be very thin, similar to single cream. e) The baked magic cake is likely to have a few cracks on the surface once removed from the oven.
 As the cake cools the cake will drop very slightly and the cracks will be largely unnoticeable. f) Store in an air tight container once completely cold.